History of the Sámi: Swedish advances into Sápmi

 Since the 15th century, the Sámi people have traditionally been subjects of Sweden, Norway, Russia and for some time Denmark.
 In the 16th century Gustav I of Sweden officially claimed that all Sámi should be under Swedish realm.
 However, the area was shared between the countries (i.e. only Sweden and Norway—at that time the Baltic-Finnic tribes of the region that is now Finland were also subjects of Sweden) and the border was set up to be the water flux line in Fennoscandia.
 After this "unification", the society, a structure with a few ruling and wealthy citizens called birkarls, ceased to exist, especially with the new king Charles IX who swore by his crown to be the "...
 Lappers j Nordlanden, the Caijaners" king 1607.
-Yoiking, drumming and sacrifices were now abandoned and seen as (juridical terms) "magic" or "sorcery", something that was probably aimed at removing opposition against the crown.
+During the enforced Christianization of the Sámi people, yoiking, drumming and sacrifices were now abandoned and seen as (juridical terms) "magic" or "sorcery", something that was probably aimed at removing opposition against the crown.
 The hard custody of Sámi peoples resulted in a great loss of Sámi culture.

 In the 1630s Swedish authorities imposed a corveé system on Sámi communities near the Nasa silver mine.
 Mining at the Nasa silver mine proved unprofitable and ended in 1659 it nevertheless caused many Sámi to move to Torne lappmark in the 1640s and 1650s to avoid forced labour.
 There are reports of Sámi who served in the mining activities becoming extremely impoverished, becoming beggars in consequence.

-The boundary agreement between Sweden and Norway (Stromstad Treaty of 1751) had an annex, frequently called Lapp Codicil of 1751, Lappkodicillen or "Sami Magna Carta".
+The boundary agreement between Sweden and Norway (Strömstad Treaty of 1751) had an annex, frequently called Lapp Codicil of 1751, Lappkodicillen or "Sami Magna Carta".
 It has the same meaning for Sámi even today (or at least till 2005), but is only a convention between Sweden and Norway and does not include Finland and Russia.
 It regulates how the land is shared by Sámi peoples between the border of Sweden and Norway.

 After the 17th century, many Sámi families lost the right to use Swedish land since they were poor and could not pay tribute for it like other subjects.
 The state also took the Sámi area in tighter control with specific Lappmark Regulations, enforcing non-Sámi settlements on the area.
 This fostered opposition among Sámi groups that wanted hunting, fishing, and pastoralistic areas back.
 Instead other groups often took over to put more use to the land.
 It was also at this time the county of Lappland was established in Sweden.